All Products

 Important

-• To use resource modifiers, you must acquire role-based access control (RBAC) administrator permissions.
-You cannot use resource modifiers to modify resource groups or security-sensitive parameters.
-For more information about how to grant RBAC administrator permissions, see Use RBAC to manage the operation permissions on resources in a cluster.
+By default, the CSI plug-in dynamically provisions a new volume of the same StorageClass when restoring a volume.
+Resource modifiers cannot modify volume configurations directly — convert the StorageClass to change volume configurations instead.
+To use resource modifiers, you must have role-based access control (RBAC) administrator permissions.
+Resource modifiers cannot modify resource groups or security-sensitive parameters.
+For more information, see Use RBAC to manage the operation permissions on resources in a cluster.

 Prerequisites

-• migrate-controller 1.8.1 or later is installed in both the backup cluster and restore cluster.
+• migrate-controller 1.8.1 or later installed in both the backup cluster and the restore cluster.
 For more information, see Install migrate-controller and grant permissions.

-• A backup vault is created in the backup cluster.
+• A backup vault created in the backup cluster.
 For more information, see Create a backup vault.
-The following table describes the basic information of the backup vault.

-If the backup cluster, restore cluster, and backup vault reside in different regions, public network access must be enabled for both backup and restore clusters.
+If the backup cluster, restore cluster, and backup vault reside in different regions, enable public network access on both clusters.

 apiVersion: apps/v1